How It Works

 2

-Each nonprofit partner invites and secures at least 3 business partners who agree to participate and support the nonprofit as part of the Earth Day Oregon campaign.
-They coordinate to make sure the business is registered by the deadline to be included in full campaign partner promotion.
+Each nonprofit partner invites and secures business partners who agree to participate and support the nonprofit as part of the Earth Day Oregon campaign.
+They coordinate to make sure the business is registered by the deadline (March 22) to be included in full campaign partner promotion.

 Each business partner commits to: